adafruit/adafruit-circuitpython-weekly-meeting/participating.md

 In the sections where you will participate, be attentive to the order of the meeting so that you're ready to un-mute and speak when called on.

-If the host accidentally skips you, place a note in the text chat to make them aware of it.
+If the host accidentally skips you, please send a note in the Discord text chat to make them aware of it.

 ## In The Weeds

 In The Weeds topics are discussed in the order they appear in the notes document.

-If you've brought an In The Weeds topic, you will introduce it and then anyone who is interested in the discussion can unmute and speak freely, or participate in the text chat as they prefer.
+If you've brought an In The Weeds topic, the host will introduce you and you will introduce the topic.
+Then, anyone who is interested in the discussion can unmute and speak freely, or participate in the text chat as they prefer.
 At the end of the discussion, anyone who is going to take action will state so clearly, such as "I will add additional